SaadShoaibb/SaadShoaibb/README.md

 # 💫 About Me:
-I can build Software Applications using modern tech stacks like MERN, NextJS, PostgreSQL etc.<br>I'm currently trying to build different industry level software applications.<br>My objective is to help create Highly beneficial and quality scalable applications for my clients!.<br>Reach out to me on LinkedIn or email me at: binshoaibsaad@gmail.com, I'm always up for a chat related to tech collaborations!
+I can build Web and Mobile Applications using modern tech stacks like MERN, NextJS, PostgreSQL, ReactNative, Expo etc.<br>I'm currently working on different industry level software applications.<br>My objective is to help create Highly beneficial and quality scalable applications for my clients!.<br>Reach out to me on LinkedIn or email me at: binshoaibsaad@gmail.com, I'm always up for a chat related to tech collaborations!

 ## 🌐 Socials: